solid/authorization-panel/wac-ucr/uc-survey.md

 * +0 csarven: Generally useful for [ap] in that it can handle server's response to client error eg. prompt user with "Payment Required".
 May [d].
 * +0 Kai Gilb: graphMetrix.
 Sounds cool, but maybe it could be handled by other means integrating with pay wall etc.
 * +1 hindia:
+* +0 dmitrizagidulin: The proof of payment could be handled by https://solid.github.io/authorization-panel/wac-ucr/#capabilities-vc

 ## Permissioning Applications